How press campaigns help maximize the impact of your research

 The article needs to have a clear message, which can be communicated easily to journalists and understood by a wide audience.
 If you struggle to explain your article to someone outside of your discipline, it’s likely it will be too complex for a press campaign.

-Image and video content directly related to, or collected during, your research is highly desirable and can significantly increase the impact of a press campaign, so always include these if you have them.
+Image and video content directly related to, or collected during, your research is highly desirable.
+They can significantly increase the impact of a press campaign, so always include these if you have them.

 When would an article not be suitable?